-“Learn to play Jazz drums and it will transform your drumming.”
+“Learn how to play Jazz on the drums and it will transform your drumming.”
 This something I say a lot to my drum students.
-I’ve found in my nearly 2 decades of teaching drums, that many drummers are actually scared to learn Jazz drumming.
-I’ll tell you though, any drummer can do it and you can do it too.
+I’ve found in my 2 decades of teaching drums, that many drummers are actually scared to learn Jazz drumming.
+I’ll tell you though, any drummer can do it and you can too.

 With a little patience and persistence, you can be up and swinging in no time at all.
 Like any other style of drumming, Jazz drumming is made up of core techniques and skills.
 Mastering those first will then pave the way to your future Jazz drumming success.

-Check out the video below of my playing at a gig late last year.
+Check out the video below of my playing at a gig here in Japan.

 The Swing feel in this video is the pulse of Jazz music.
 It’s what always keeps me coming back for more.
 It feels like floating when everyone is swinging together and every note I play is effortless.